elena-priego/eps/README.md

 - `devtools::document()` to generate the Rd and update NAMESPACE
 - `devtools::build()` to generate the package
 - `devtools::check()` to look for errors and warnings
+- `use_data(object, eps, overwrite = TRUE)` to save an object in data.
+There's need to create an R file with Roxygen documentation.

 ## check output
 > devtools::check()